Physician Dispensing State by State Comparison

 Dispensing regulations Overview

-Please start by reviewing this excellent 2014 review entitled National Evaluation of Prescriber Drug Dispensing (page 6 contains the most useful chart).
+Please start by reviewing this excellent 2014 overview entitled National Evaluation of Prescriber Drug Dispensing (page 6 contains the most useful chart).
 Here is a 2011 Physician Dispensing Survey by the National Association of Boards of Pharmacy.

 When dispensing please note whether the medication is available over the counter (rather than prescription only).
 In most states OTC medications are subject to sales tax.
 In most states prescription only medications are not subject to sales tax (except Illinois and Louisiana).